zachagreenberg/Cardiovascular_Disease/README.md

 ## Methods

 We attempted various Classification techniques to create an inferential model.
 The best model for our case was a Decision Tree.
 We then iteratively tried different tree depths judging them on their recall scores and found the best performing one.
-We used built in methods from the scikit package like feature_importance to get an idea of the most serious risk factors.
+We used built in methods from the scikit package including feature_importance to get an idea of the most serious risk factors.
 We also used plot_tree to get a visualization of the tree which made drawing inferences easy.

 ## Results
 With a high recall of .98, the algorithm identified the most important factors being Systolic BP, BMI, Cholesterol, Age, Heart rate, and Glucose Levels.
 These findings speak volumes as 5 out the 6 are ones in our control.